gdyrrahitis/aspnet-webapi-owin-selfhost/README.md

 An ASP.NET Web API 2 OWIN self-hosted application, with standard and secure `ApiController`'s.

 # Code
+Much of this code is explained on following blog posts, [tour architecture](https://georgedyrra.wordpress.com/2016/11/03/unit-testing-and-code-coverage-for-asp-net-web-api-12/) as well as [tour on unit tests and code coverage](https://georgedyrra.wordpress.com/2016/11/03/unit-testing-and-code-coverage-for-asp-net-web-api-22/).
 Download or clone the repository in your local machine.

-Solution has been developed in Visual Studio 2015.
+*Solution has been developed in Visual Studio 2015.*

 ## Api
 The ASP.NET Web API application.
 It consumes the underlying services, People.Services, to communicate with the underlying data store.